lytex-X/basic-index.js/README.md

 Server discord : https://discord.com/invite/dq2GDjrzWK

-Add me if you have a question or join discord
+Add me if you have a question or join discord server.